 Hi Writers.
-We are gearing up for NaNoWriMo in November with our collective novel – The Devil Wears Flannel.
+We are gearing up for NaNoWriMo in November with our collective novel – Where The Wild Things Are.
 There are still spots available.
 Please send an email to email@example.com to claim a date.
 All the details are posted below.
 Get ready to write your chapter and join in the FUN!

 |15||Mary Lou Haberman|